String Bean Casserole with Candied Bacon

 Growing up, string bean casseroles were my thing.
 Literally every Thanksgiving this was my contribution to our potluck style holiday dinners.
 It must be the combination of creamy, crispy, savory and wholesome green beans with the crisp of fried onions.

-Either way, grean bean casserole is a must for Thanksgiving and the holiday season.
+Either way, green bean casserole is a must-have side dish for Thanksgiving and the holiday season, especially when serving with Prime Rib.
 This recipe takes that classic recipe and makes it even better with the addition of candied bacon.

 Ingredients for a string bean casserole